hanscappelle/windfoil-wind-finder-android-app/README.md

 - allow for easy location input from in app map
 - improve UI (more graphics and colours)
   - allow for custom colours, hours, warnings, thresholds, ...
-  - show weather as an icon, see wmo weather code
   - optimize width
 - add about information to app
   - api info and libs